Information Trust Institute

 The Information Trust Institute (ITI) was founded in 2004 as an interdisciplinary unit designed to approach information security research from a systems perspective.
 It examines information security by looking at what makes machines, applications, and users trustworthy.
 Its mission is to create computer systems, software, and networks that society can depend on to be trustworthy, meaning secure, dependable (reliable and available), correct, safe, private, and survivable.
-ITI's stated goal is to create a new paradigm for designing trustworthy systems from the ground up and validating systems that are intended to be trustworthy.

 Participants

-ITI is an academic/industry partnership focusing on application areas such as electric power, financial systems, defense, and homeland security, among others.
+ITI is an academic/industry partnership focusing on application areas such as electric power, financial systems, defense, and homeland security.
 It brings together over 100 researchers representing numerous colleges and units at the University of Illinois at Urbana–Champaign.

 Major centers within ITI

+ITI is hosted at University of Illinois's Urbana campus.